 Director, Memory and Aging Program

 Dr. Salloway received his medical degree from Stanford University Medical School.
 He completed residencies in neurology and psychiatry at Yale University Medical School.
-He has authored over 200 journal articles, book chapters, and abstracts and edited three books on prevention and early detection of Alzheimer’s disease.
+He is a Professor of Neurology and Psychiatry at the Warren Alpert School of Medicine of Brown University, the Founding Director of the Butler Hospital Memory and Aging Program and Associate Director of the Brown Center for Alzheimer’s Disease Research.
+He has authored over 400 journal articles, book chapters, and abstracts and edited three books on prevention and early detection of Alzheimer’s disease

 Assistant Professor in Psychiatry and Human Behavior (Clinical), Alpert Medical School of Brown University